-Circular EconomyRichmond's Vision for Circular Economy
+Circular EconomyRichmond's vision for Circular Economy

-Circular Economy emerges as a counterpoint to the linear model.
-This new model combines economic growth with a development cycle that preserves and enhances natural capital, optimizes resource production and minimizes risk through the management of limited resources and renewable loops.
+The circular economy combines economic growth with a development cycle that preserves and enhances natural capital, optimizes resource production and minimizes risk through the management of limited resources and renewable loops.
 Additionally, it enables companies to reduce production costs and losses, generate new sources of revenue and reduce their dependence on natural raw materials.

 The City of Richmond’s vision for circular economy is to maximize the value of resources, by design, through responsible consumption, minimizing waste and reimagining how resources flow in a sustainable, equitable, low-carbon economy.